datnguyenzzz/nogodb/lib/go-sstable/README.md

   +----------- entry one -----------+   +----------- entry two ----------+   +---------- entry three ----------+
 ```
 ```
-The blockData trailer will contains two restart points:
+The block trailer will contains two restart points:

 +------------+-----------+--------+
 |     0      |    16     |   2    |